Zhouhenry/learn_git/readme.txt

 Git is free software distributed under GPL.
 Git has a mutable index called stage.
 Git tracks changes.
-Git tracksbad  changes of files.
+Git tracksbad  changes of fill.
+Creating a new branch is quick.s
+Creating a new branch is quick.